Andy Cowan: Biography

 Cowan received a master's degree in broadcasting from Boston University and began his broadcasting career in radio and TV news in Pennsylvania.
 Featured in the November 2018 edition of American University Magazine, it was there he received his bachelor of arts degree in psychology.

 Career

-After gaining media experience in Pennsylvania radio and TV stations, Cowan moved to Los Angeles, writing scripts for several comedy television shows.
-He gained greater exposure with The Merv Griffin Show during the 1980s, where he wrote, assisted in producing segments, and appeared on-air.
+After gaining media experience in Pennsylvania radio and TV stations and performing standup comedy, Cowan moved to Los Angeles, writing scripts for several comedy television shows.
+He gained greater exposure with The Merv Griffin Show during the 1980s, where he wrote, assisted in producing segments, and was a recurring performer.
 He pre-interviewed hundreds of political, literary and entertainment figures, including Jerry Seinfeld and Orson Welles eight times up to his final TV appearance, deemed one of TV Guide magazine's 60 greatest talk show moments.
 For the cable TV channel Showtime, he produced, wrote and hosted the 1990 short 6 Minutes, a spoof of the popular 60 Minutes.
 That segment won a CableACE Award in 1991.